Complete the form below to receive our brochure with detailed pricing. We will also phone you as soon as possible to chat about your education.

 Subjects are the particular fields of study that are covered in a course.
 The subjects below make up this course and will need to be completed in order for you to complete this course.

-This module incorporates depreciable asset disposal, year-end adjustments, preparation and analysis of financial statements for sole proprietorships, partnerships, close corporations and companies.
+This module incorporates depreciable asset disposal; year-end adjusments; and preparation and analysis of financial statements for sole proprietorships, partnerships, close corporations and companies.
 It also includes a comprehensive study of cash flow statements.

-This module covers the basic principles, processes and procedures of the business law and administrative practice.
-Get basic legal background on contracts, credit agreements, business entities, suretyship, intellectual property and competition and environmental law.
+This module covers the basic principles, processes and procedures of business law and administrative practices.
+Get basic legal background on contracts, credit agreements, business entities, suretyship, intellectual property, competition law, and environmental law.

 Business Management 2

-Equip yourself with the skills and techniques used for planning, decision making, organising, leadership and motivation.
+Equip yourself with the skills and techniques needed for planning, decision making, organising, leadership and motivation.
 Learn about the nature and importance of control in an organisation.
-This module offers an introduction to economics and explains economic systems and how the economy works.
+This module offers an introduction to economics, and explains economic systems and how the economy works.

 Marketing Management & Public Relations

-Learn the basic concepts in marketing management including the internal and external marketing environment, formulating a marketing strategy and understanding the concepts of product, price, place and promotion in the marketing mix.
+Learn the basic concepts of marketing management (including the internal and external marketing environment), formulating a marketing strategy, and the marketing mix (product, price, place and promotion).
 This module will also cover the role of public relations and mass communication in business.

 Human Resources Management & Labour Relations

-This module offers an introduction to human resource management covering the following elements; human resource development, organisational behavior and employment relations structures (created by the LRA for collective bargaining) and dispute resolution.
+This module offers an introduction to human resource management, covering the following elements: human resource development, organisational behaviour, employment relations structures (created by the LRA for collective bargaining), and dispute resolution.
 Learn about strategising, structuring and planning in an organisation.
-Develop the knowledge and skills in order to recruit potential employees as well as selecting and appointing an employee and the placement and the induction process.
+Gain the knowledge and develop the skills needed to recruit, select, and appoint employees.
+Learn about the placement and induction process.